 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair value of financial instruments, primarily bank loans and issued bonds.
-ISS A/S's exposure towards interest rates is illustrated in note 10, Loans and borrowings, where a breakdown of ISS A/S's loans and borrowings in floating and fixed rates is provided.
+ISS Global A/S's exposure towards interest rates is illustrated in note 10, Loans and borrowings, where a breakdown of ISS Global A/S's loans and borrowings in floating and fixed rates is provided.
+The interest rate exposure to floating interest rates is primarily in EUR, but also to a limited extent to GBP.

-Sensivitivity analysis The interest rate risk is measured by the duration of the net debt (fixed-rate period).
-As at 31 December 2012, the duration of net debt was approximately 1.8 years (31 December 2011: 2.5 years).
+Sensitivity analysis The interest rate risk is measured by the duration of the net debt (fixed-rate period).
+As at 31 December 2012, the duration of net debt was approximately 1.1 years (31 December 2011: 1.0 years).
 A decrease in interest rates will increase the fair value of the loans and borrowings with a fixed interest rate, but only part of this increase will be reflected in the income statement and other comprehensive income as loans and borrowings are measured at amortised cost and therefore not adjusted to fair value.